 Organisations and operators in the rail industry prefer employees with multidisciplinary skills as current railway technology is becoming increasingly integrated with mechanical, electrical and software components.

-ARA's training programmes provide this required practical training, catering for both the existing Malaysian rail workforce to help them acquire new industry- related skills as well as fresh graduates to improve their employability.
+ARA's training programmes which began in September 2017, provide this required practical training, catering for both the existing Malaysian rail workforce to help them acquire new industryrelated skills as well as fresh graduates to improve their employability.

-The gamification method of learning catered for this and ensured the first touch point of the rail industry did not feel like school for young and fresh talent.
+"Our gamification method of learning caters for this and ensures the first touch point of the rail industry doesn't feel like school for young and fresh talent.
 The millennials who are basically digital natives will definitely prefer to learn courses run with cutting-edge technology.
-As for existing workforce in the rail industry, this allowed them to be more proficient with digitalised trains and systems and prepared them for technological advancements in the rail industry.
+As for existing workforce in the rail industry, this allows them to be more proficient with digitalized trains and systems and prepares them for technological advancements in the rail industry."

 Currently jobs in the rail industry aren't proving to be as attractive to the Malaysian younger generation in comparison to the automotive, aerospace and maritime sectors.
 It is hoped the Asian Rail Academy with the support of NTAR redresses this to develop the local talent the rail industry needs to continue its ambitious growth trajectory.